Experience the life our year-round resident alcid, the Pigeon Guillemot,

 Cruising from Anacortes to Vendovi offers an opportunity to visit a couple of Pigeon Guillemot nesting areas and see other species of alcids, such as Marbled Murrelet, Common Murre and Rhinocerus Auklet.
 Scoters, cormorants, bald eagles, seals, porpoise and river otters are often seen as well.

 The 3.5-hour visit to Vendovi Island Preserve gives you plenty of time to continue birding on your own and explore the island’s forest, beaches and grassy meadows on its well-maintained trail system (total 3 mi, 200 ft elevation gain).
 Lookouts and beaches offer stunning vistas of the San Juan Islands, the Salish Sea, Mount Baker and the North Cascades.
-Meet Elaina and TJ, the island caretakers, and learn why they love living there.
+“Staying on trails, and especially staying off our southern bluff areas and our rocky shorelines, is very important in preserving these sensitive habitats.” – a note from the Vendovi Island caretakers.

 Vendovi Island, located north of Guemes Island. is the little “Hidden Gem” of the San Juan Islands.
 The San Juan Preservation Trust has owned the island since 2010 ensuring its protection.